jellison8640/site/docs/inset.md

 In April 2021, I co-presented a workshop on working with spatial data in R to the NMSU Fish, Wildlife and Conservation Ecology Graduate Student Organization (GSO).
-One of the topics I presented on was how to make a simple inset map with R. I have adapted my original r script into a markdown document for this site.
+One of the topics I presented on was how to make a simple inset map with R. I have adapted my original R script into a markdown document for this site.

 ## Packages